 10. Oklahoma State Cowboys

-However, as much as we sympathize with Oklahoma State, and realize that the APR weighting system needs some work, the rest of the program has to get poor marks for failing to do just a little bit better.
-They couldn’t just have one more guy in the program study harder or cheat more?
+However, as much as we sympathize with Oklahoma State and understand the APR weighting system needs some work, the rest of the program has to get poor marks for not doing just a little bit better–or trying a little harder.

 9. Miami Hurricanes

 The most enduring scandal is, undoubtedly, the Nevin Shapiro saga.
-For anyone who’s unfamiliar with it, Shapiro was a booster for the Hurricanes.
+If you’re unfamiliar, Shapiro was a booster for the Hurricanes.
 Apparently he really, really enjoyed buying things for his players.
 This spanned the last part of the decade — since Shapiro became a booster in 2001 — and the ensuing investigation lasted until 2013.
 The Miami Herald has a pretty fantastic timeline of this entire sketchy adventure.
 You can check it out here.

 8. Oklahoma Sooners

-The WSJ takes pains to point out that the Sooners get marked down for Dorial Green-Beckham (now with the Philadelphia Eagles).
+The WSJ takes pains to point out that the Sooners get marked down for Dorial Green-Beckham.
 You may remember him as the receiver who transferred to the team after Mizzou dismissed him.
-With Green-Beckham’s ability to actually suit up for Oklahoma in doubt, as the university remained in argument with the NCAA over whether or not he was actually eligible to play for quite a while, it’s important to remember that he got kicked off the Missouri team for allegedly breaking into a woman’s apartment and pushing her down the stairs.
-Which would only merit a three game suspension in the NFL.
+Green-Beckham’s ability to actually suit up for Oklahoma was in doubt, as the university remained in argument with the NCAA over whether or not he was actually eligible to play for quite a while.
+And all the while, it’s important to remember that he got kicked off the Missouri team for allegedly breaking into a woman’s apartment and pushing her down the stairs.
+And this would only merit a three game suspension in the NFL.

 7. Alabama Crimson Tide